algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

   - Job seekers can search for jobs based on various filters such as location, industry, and job type.
   - Companies can search for potential candidates based on softskills and compatibility score.

+- **Multiple Language Support**

+  - The application should be able to be run in French and in English following.

 - **Notifications**

   - Push notifications for matches, and new messages.